analogdevicesinc/VSCode-Maxim/readme.md

 | AI87 | MAX78002 |

 # Troubleshooting
+Before troubleshooting, ensure that you are using the project files from the latest VSCode-Maxim version, and that the version number of Visual Studio Code and the C/C++ extension match the release notes.
+Sometimes, issues are caused by VS Code auto-updates.

+Additionally, ensure that your MaximSDK is updated to the latest version.
+You can use the "MaintenanceTool" application in the root directory of the SDK installation.

 ## Testing the Setup
 Opening a VSCode-Maxim project with `File > Open Folder` should make Maxim's toolchain accessible from the integrated terminal.
 To test that everything is working properly :